os-popt/pypop-lso/docs/dev/optimizers/es/ostermeier.md

 In the library ```pypop-lso```, the source code of **Ostermeier's (1,lambda)-Evolution Strategy** is available at the ES class [Ostermeier](https://github.com/os-popt/pypop-lso/blob/master/optimizers/es/ostermeier.py).

 For its current implementation, unstable performance was observed on even benchmark functions chosen by the original paper (see the below experiments for details).
+Such an instability is caused by the stochastic fluctuations of the individual step-sizes over the adaptation process.
 As a result, it's not suggested to use it *for product purpose*.
 Instead, other more sophisticated ES versions (e.g., CMA-ES) should be considered.

 We included it in ```pypop-lso``` *just* for historical reason and research purpose (e.g., benchmarking).
 Of course, now it is still highly encouraged to continually check and improve the current implementation especially for large-scale black-box optimization.

-Note that the common ```restart``` option has been added as default, in order to alleviate possibly instability issue.
+Note that the common ```restart``` option has been added as default, in order to alleviate possible instability issue.

 ## Main Features